Calvert, Texas: Government

 Calvert is served by Calvert Police Department, Calvert Fire Department, and Robertson County EMS.
-The city currently has a mayor and council form of government with a police chief, city attorney, and city secretary.
+The city currently has a mayor (Layla Hensarling Wright) and council form of government with a police chief, city attorney, and city secretary.

 A former Calvert mayor, Briscoe Rowell Cain, Sr. (1931–2011), was the grandfather of Texas State Representative, House District 128, Republican Briscoe Cain, III, a lawyer from Harris County.

 Education

 The city's schools are part of the Calvert Independent School District.

 Media

-The Robertson County News reports the local news.
+The Robertson County News and "Central Texas Star Independent news media" reports the local news.